 The ideas Ken expounds are not new.
-In fact they are based on a long history of ideas about knowledge and education.
-This timeline outlines that story and helps to illustrate our conclusion that a person centred education is the best education.
+In fact they're based on a long history of ideas about knowledge and education.
+This timeline tells that story and helps to illustrate our conclusion that a person centred education, is the best education.

 A person centred education is, as much as possible, self defined by the child, project based, and involves the student, teacher, family and community as equal partners.
 Education that celebrates diverse forms of intelligence, values interdisciplinary ways of doing things, and above all, is intrinsically motivated, giving children the opportunity to trust the direction and knowledge that resides within them.

 2020 – Home schooling (temporarily) takes off globally due to Covid-19

 Hurriedly, unplanned and without precedent, we all embarked on the largest educational experiment in history.
 So many more parents are actively involved in their children's education.
 Unfortunately, most online tools lack the focus on creativity of early computer supported education software.

 Here in The Netherlands, we begin to see the emergence of new types of person centred schools.
 In a generation or two we can look back and see whether this evolution becomes mainstream phenomena.

 After studying the worlds leading innovators, entrepreneurs and creative thinkers the author, Warren Berger asks many great questions.
 A few that stand out - Why aren’t we nurturing kids’ natural ability to question—and what can parents and schools do about that?
 How can each of us re-ignite that questioning spark—and use inquiry as a powerful means to rethink and reinvent our lives?